-The accounting section of five auditors audits utility books and records to verify reported revenue, expenses and compliance with commission orders.
+The accounting section of five auditors and one program manager audits utility books and records to verify reported revenue, expenses and compliance with commission orders.
 Staff auditors present the results of their findings in audit reports as well as in formal testimony and exhibits.
 When a utility requests a rate increase, cost-of-capital studies are performed to determine a recommended rate of return.
 Revenues, expenses and investments are analyzed to determine the amount needed for the utility to earn the recommended return on its investment.

 Contact Donn English, accounting section program manager, at 1-208-334-0362.

-The engineering section of two engineers and two utility analysts reviews the physical operations of utilities.
-The staff of engineers and analysts develops computer models of utility operations and compares alternative costs to repair, replace and acquire facilities to serve utility customers.
+The engineering section of two engineers, two utility analysts, and one program manager reviews the physical operations of utilities.
+The Staff of engineers and analysts develops computer models of utility operations and compares alternative costs to repair, replace and acquire facilities to serve utility customers.
 The group establishes the price of acquiring cogeneration and renewable generation facilities and identifies the cost of serving various types of customers.
 They evaluate the adequacy of utility services and frequently help resolve customer complaints.

 Contact Mike Louis, engineering section program manager, at 1-208-334-0316.

-The technical analysis section of four utility analysts determines the cost effectiveness of all Demand Side Management (DSM) programs including energy efficiency and demand response.
+The technical analysis section of four utility analysts and one program manager determines the cost effectiveness of all Demand Side Management (DSM) programs including energy efficiency and demand response.
 They identify potential for new DSM programs and track the impact on utility revenues.
 They review utility forecasts of energy, water and natural gas usage with focus on residential self-generation and rate design.